MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/opt-in-places-preview.md

 - **Analytics features:** Get access to intent and actual occupancy and utilization data.
 - **Auto-release policies:** Allow reserved rooms to be automatically released if unoccupied.

-## Ready to go?
+## Prerequisites for additional feature access

+Before opting in, review and confirm you meet the deployment requirements.
+See [Deployment Guide for Places](deployment-guide-for-places.md) for more information.

 > [!IMPORTANT]
-> To learn how to enable and configure these features for your organization, [review the onboarding guide](/deployoffice/places/deployment-guide-for-places).
+> **Ready to go?**
-Fill out this form to opt in to additional preview features: [Places Preview Additional Features Opt-in Form](https://forms.office.com/r/XJFTwNQep6).
+> Fill out the [Places Preview Additional Features Opt-in Form](https://forms.office.com/r/XJFTwNQep6) to opt in to additional preview features.
 ## FAQ

 **Preview includes early access features** - The features in this preview are early-access features.
 They may change, experience temporary downtime, and may not be part of the final product.
 We advise deploying in test environments for preview features.